islet-project/islet/examples/confidential-ml/code_model.md

 Note that since this model is a simple text classification model, it might not be able to handle arbitrary requests, that is to say, if you ask a new question that this model is not trained with, the quality of the output might be low.
 See [this csv file](./model_provider/code_x_data.csv) to know what requests are supported at this moment.

+[TODO] this article should be updated according to the changes of network configuration (external networking).

 #### Import and run a docker image

 Before trying this example, please do the following first to import and run a docker image.